 “I am aware that the word propaganda carries too many minds an unpleasant connotation.
 Yet whether, in any instance, propaganda is good or bad depend upon the merit of the cause urged, and the correctness of the information published.
 In itself, the word propaganda has certain technical meanings which, like most things in this world, are neither good nor bad but custom makes them so.”

-Technically, that statement is true as well.
+Technically, this statement is true as well.
 50% of the glass contains water, and the other 50% is split between roughly 78% nitrogen, 21% oxygen and the rest is likely argon, carbon dioxide, and small amounts of other gasses.
+How about this:

-That level of detail and accuracy might not matter to you and me, but for a physicist; it might make all the difference.
+Such level of detail and accuracy might not matter to you and me, but for, say, a physicist it might make all the difference.

 Spin is Freedom of Speech (Yes, I Went There!)